Gallo13/TimeSheet-Input/README.md

 Add to the list under firstNameSelection and lastNameSelection to add to the combo box.

-To do in future: add csv file to store names.
+To do in future: - add csv file to store names
+                 - change name from main.py to timesheet.py